 Here is the list of 15 spices for burgers that you can start with.
 Along with it are some really amazing and delicious burger recipes that you can try for yourself or get ideas from for when you’re ready to give homemade burgers a try.

-Spices for Burgers
+Spices for Burgers (With Pictures!)

 Fish masala is a dry spice blend using different powdered and whole spices that are dry roasted and grounded together.
 A blend typically consists of coriander seeds, cumin seeds, fennel seeds, black peppercorns, chili powder, cinnamon powder, turmeric powder, garlic powder, and ginger powder.